cscart/sdk/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
- Moves all add-on files to the separate directory, preserving the structure of directories.
+ Copies or moves all add-on files to the separate directory, preserving the structure of directories.
 ```

 ##### addon:sync